ozalkan/SI507-HW6/README.md

 It reaches to li (list) element, count them and writes in the `items` element.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**
+It would be browser's default (by default- white)

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
 Then edit the code to make those boxes some shade of blue, of your choosing.**

+Because their style (for <p> tag) determined by CSS under <style> tag.
+I can change the `background-color: #b3b3b3;` code.
+I would replace #b3b3b3 hex code with desired color.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**